aws-samples/amazon-rekognition-engagement-meter/CONTRIBUTING.md

 ## Working with the Web UI

-To develop a local version of the web UI, deploy the CloudFormation template first.
+To develop a local version of the web UI:
+1. Deploy the CloudFormation template.

-Once the CloudFormation stack is deployed, a `url` output will be available from CloudFormation in the format of `https://<s3-bucket-url>/index.html`.
-Next, download the file `https://<s3-bucket-url>/settings.js` to the `src/web-ui/public/` folder.
+2. Once the CloudFormation stack is deployed, a `url` output will be available from CloudFormation in the format of `https://<s3-bucket-url>/index.html`.
+Download the file `https://<s3-bucket-url>/settings.js` to the `src/web-ui/public/` folder.
 In this way, it will be possible to develop locally using the API Gateway and Cognito Pool Id that CloudFormation just created in AWS.
+Note that the `settings.js` is "*gitignored*".

-Next, run `npm start`.
+3. Run `npm start`.
 The browser will automatically open the UI with hot reloading enabled.
 To make changes, edit the files in the `src/web-ui` folder.